Nic30/hwtHls/README.md

 [![Python version](https://img.shields.io/pypi/pyversions/hwtHls.svg)](https://img.shields.io/pypi/pyversions/hwtHls.svg)

-A library for an anutomatic translation of algorithmic code to a hardware realization based on [hwt](https://github.com/Nic30/hwt) (hwt is a library for circuit construction) and [LLVM](https://llvm.org/) (a compiler infrastructure).
+A library for an automatic translation of algorithmic code to a hardware realization based on [hwt](https://github.com/Nic30/hwt) (hwt is a library for circuit construction) and [LLVM](https://llvm.org/) (a compiler infrastructure).